How To Write An Artist Statement

 Sample Artist Statement

-Please share widely and wildly.
+Please feel free to share this post widely and wildly.